nodejs/node/doc/guides/collaborator-guide.md

 Revert commits with `git revert <HASH>` or `git revert <FROM>..<TO>`.
 The generated commit message will not have a subsystem and may violate line length rules.
 That is OK.
 Append the reason for the revert and any `Refs` or `Fixes` metadata.
-Raise a Pull Request like any other change.
+Raise a pull request like any other change.

 ### Introducing New Modules